This blog covers what title deeds are, how you can find yours, what property burdens are, how you can change your title deeds, and more.

 The land registry search is just one aspect of a list of tasks conveyancers carry out when helping you buy your home.
 If these aren't carried out correctly, or aren't carried out at all, big issues can occur after the sale has completed.
 An example of an issue which could occur without a valid search is that the current owner could have an existing interest in the property.

 If you're purchasing the house with cash, you may be able to get by without a conveyancer.
-However, if you're purchasing with a mortgage, it's extremely unlikely that the lender will allow the sale to go ahead without a solicitor.
+However, if you're purchasing with a house repayments, it's extremely unlikely that the lender will allow the sale to go ahead without a solicitor.

 Property burdens - what are they?